A primary quantum current standard based on the Josephson and the quantum Hall effects

 Concurrently, another route to the SI realization consists in applying Ohm's law to the Josephson voltage and quantum Hall resistance standards, since the Josephson effect \cite{Josephson1962} and the quantum Hall effect \cite{Klitzing80} now provide direct and universal realizations of the volt and the ohm from $h/2e$ and $h/e^2$ constants, respectively \cite{Poirier2019}, with a $10^{-9}$ measurement uncertainty.
 The high accuracy of the Josephson voltage standards, which are series arrays of JJ, relies on the phase rigidity of macroscopic superconductors.
-Under application of dc current bias and a microwave radiation $f_\mathrm{J}$, the transfer through each JJ of one fluxon per period of the microwave tone is ensured and results in a quantized voltage $V=n_\mathrm{J}\phi_0 f_\mathrm{J}$ \cite{Shapiro63}, where $n_\mathrm{J}$ is the number of JJ.
+Under application of dc current bias and a microwave radiation $f_\mathrm{J}$, the transfer through each JJ of one fluxon per period of the microwave tone is ensured and results in a quantized voltage $V=n_\mathrm{J}\upphi_0 f_\mathrm{J}$ \cite{Shapiro63}, where $n_\mathrm{J}$ is the number of JJ.
 If this quantized voltage can be accurately applied to a quantum Hall resistance standard (QHRS) in the $\nu$=2 Landau level filling factor, taking advantage of the charge rigidity of the quantum Hall edge states, $n_\mathrm{J}e$ charges are transferred at a rate $f_\mathrm{J}$ through the QHRS of $h/2e^{2}$ resistance.
 Hence, a current $n_\mathrm{J}ef_\mathrm{J}$, easily reaching microamperes, can be generated.
-Recently, a calculable current of 1 $\mu$A generated from the series connection of both quantum standards has been measured with a relative uncertainty of $1.3\times10^{-7}$ \cite{Chae2022,Kaneko2024}, but the accuracy was reached owing to the very low-resistance of the ammeter ($\sim0.1$ m$\Omega$).
+Recently, a calculable current of 1 $\upmu$A generated from the series connection of both quantum standards has been measured with a relative uncertainty of $1.3\times10^{-7}$ \cite{Chae2022,Kaneko2024}, but the accuracy was reached owing to the very low-resistance of the ammeter ($\sim0.1$ m$\Omega$).
 The main issue is therefore to implement the accurate series connection of the two quantum standards while realizing a true current source.
 The programmable quantum current generator (PQCG)~\cite{Poirier2014,Brun-Picard2016,Djordjevic2021} has addressed this issue by locking an electron flow to the current circulating in the loop formed by the quantum standards, with the help of a superconducting amplifier, allowing simultaneously the scaling over a wider range of current values.
-Its accuracy was demonstrated in the mA range with a relative measurement uncertainty of $10^{-8}$.
-This result was however obtained at the expense of corrections of the order of a few parts in $10^{7}$ and of several time-consuming calibrations, impairing the final uncertainty and the full potential of the new quantum current standard.
+Its accuracy was demonstrated in the milliampere range with a relative measurement uncertainty of $10^{-8}$.
+This result was however obtained at the expense of corrections of the order of a few parts in $10^{7}$, originating from the non-ideal connection of the quantum standards, and determined after time consuming additional measurements.
+This impaired the final uncertainty, the simplicity and hence the full potential of the new quantum current standard.